 We may also share your personal information outside Carey Olsen.
 This may include disclosures to:

-- Third party agents/suppliers or contractors, in connection with the processing of your personal information for the purposes described in this Policy.
-This may include, but is not limited to, IT and communications service providers.
-It may also include disclosures to our own advisers such as auditors and accountants and any external legal advisors which we may instruct from time to time.
+- third party agents, suppliers or contractors, in connection with the processing of your personal information for the purposes described in this policy, which may include, but is not limited to:

-- Third parties relevant to the legal and other services that we provide.
-This may include, but is not limited to, counterparties to transactions or litigation (including law firms acting for other parties), other professional service providers, regulators, law enforcement agencies, governmental institutions, tribunals and courts.
+- third parties relevant to the legal and other services that we provide, which may include, but is not limited to:

-- Should you apply for a position with us, we may disclose your personal information for the purposes of seeking references and confirmation of the details which you have provided.
+- we may disclose your personal information for the purposes of seeking references and confirmation of the details which you have provided should you apply for a position with us.

 Where we transfer your personal information outside the European Economic Area (the "EEA"), we will ensure that it is protected and transferred in a manner consistent with legal requirements applicable to the information.
 This can be done in a number of different ways, for instance:

-- the recipient may have signed a contract based on standard contractual clauses approved by the European Commission; or
+- the recipient may have signed a contract based on standard contractual clauses approved by the European Commission

 - where the recipient is located in the US, it may be a certified member of the EU-US Privacy Shield scheme.

 In other circumstances, the law may permit us to otherwise transfer your personal information outside the EEA.
 In all cases, however, any transfer of your personal information will be compliant with applicable data protection law.